Panda-Ghost/notes-pre-gr.2/ENGL/thankyoumaamppt/test.md

 From these examples, we see the author uses words with his own emotions or opinions to someone or something, like the hostility to the women and the excitement to the situation where the boy can run.

-That makes this article has tones.
+Those makes this article has tones.
 These tones let us think about the gratitude and praise for the benevolence and kindness from other people.